 Mark di Suvero is internationally recognized as a key figure in the development of postwar American sculpture.

-Lowell McKegney is sculptor Mark di Suvero’s installation supervisor and longtime friend.
+Lowell McKegney (1948-2011) was sculptor Mark di Suvero’s installation supervisor and longtime friend.

 Segment Producer: Lu Olkowski

 A program of the Association for Public Art (formerly the Fairmount Park Art Association), Museum Without Walls™: AUDIO is an innovative and accessible outdoor sculpture audio program for Philadelphia’s preeminent collection of public art.

 A “multi-platform” interactive audio experience – available for free by cell phone, mobile app, audio download, or on the web – Museum Without Walls™: AUDIO offers the unique histories that are not typically expressed on outdoor permanent signage.

 Unlike audio tours that have a single authoritative guide or narrator, each speaker featured in Museum Without Walls™: AUDIO is an “authentic voice” – someone who is connected to the sculpture by knowledge, experience, or affiliation.
 Over 150 unique voices are featured, including artists, educators, scientists, writers, curators, civic leaders, and historians.